 Anaplasmosis is present worldwide, and is the most common tick-borne disease after borreliosis.

 At Rekom Biotech, we desing and manufacture IVD reagents for diagnosis of Anaplasmosis.
+If you do not find what you are looking for, you can request our custom-made recombinant proteins/antibodies service.
 Do not hesitate to contact us!